tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The serialized and encrypted ClientHelloInner structure, encrypted using HPKE as described in {{real-ech}}.

-When a client offers the `outer` version of an "encrypted_client_hello" extension, then, for example if decryption fails, the server MAY include an "encrypted_client_hello" extension in its EncryptedExtensions message with the following payload:
+When a client offers the `outer` version of an "encrypted_client_hello" extension, the server MAY include an "encrypted_client_hello" extension in its EncryptedExtensions message, as described in {{client-facing-server}}, with the following payload:

 ~~~
     struct {